sbancuz/Appunti/Adversarial search strategies.md

 - Explicitly model the adversarial agents with the techniques of adversarial game tree [[Search problem]]
 ### Two players zero sum games

-The games most commonly studied with AI are what game theorist call deterministic, two player, turn taking, **perfect information, two sum** games.
+The games most commonly studied with AI are what game theorist call deterministic, two player, turn taking, **perfect information, zero sum** games.
 The last two adjectives mean that the game has perfect information and is fully observable.

 We define the two players by calling them **max** and **min**.
 Max will always move first, and then the players will take turns.
 The turn of each players is called a **ply**.
 A game can be formally defined with:
 - $S_{0}\to$ The initial state